astelrastogi/CSF425_Major_Project/README.md

 1. Go to Kaggle
 2. Then, Accounts
 3. Then, Create new API Token
-4. Upload the downloaded kaggle.json file to the colab notebook
+4. Upload the downloaded kaggle.json file to the notebook

 ## Contributors: